kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 }
 ```

-The main purpose of the handler is to wait for the board to get a successful connection and fire `WIFI_CONNECTED_BITS` event to the event group.
+The main purpose of the handler is to wait for the board to get a successful connection and fire the `WIFI_CONNECTED_BITS` event to the event group.

 The next important part is to make readings from our BME280 sensor, so let's explore how to do that.